-Ocean gliders are autonomous winged underwater vehicle that collects ocean data using buoyancy-based propulsion and can remain at sea for weeks to months at a time surveying over spatial scales from ones to hundreds of kilometers.
+Ocean gliders are autonomous winged underwater vehicle that collects ocean data using buoyancy-based propulsion and can remain at sea for weeks to months at a time surveying over spatial scales from ones to hundreds of kilometres.
 Modern gliders can be fitted with cameras, mobile tracking systems, or acoustic loggers/echosounders.
 Some robots automatically detect those sounds, identify the species based on characteristics of the sounds, and report which species have been heard to scientists on shore via satellite in near real time.

 Robots are powerful tools for accessing environments too dangerous or too remote for human exploration.
 They can complement conventional forms of sampling by providing long-term, fine-resolution coverage of areas that are impractical or too expensive to survey, without constraint from weather conditions or sea states.
+Some instruments can remain unattended for several weeks to months, offering an unsurpassed level of autonomy.